GCPlot/gcplot-knowledge-base/faq.md

 ---

+Q: **Is it secure to use GCPlot?**

+A: Absolutely.
+We use SSL connections **everywhere**, encrypted databases, making sure no single bit of your private information being transmitted openly.

+---

 Q: **I believe that report you generate isn't correct.
 What should I do?**

 A: You should contact us directly by [support@gcplot.com](mailto:support@gcplot.com) or use [Google Forum](https://groups.google.com/forum/#!forum/gcplot).
 We will make sure that any bug will be fixed.